BradleyCurtisDev/ToolsAndProduction/Week 5/PublicAPI.md

+# Look At Sphinx for python.
+Use github pages to host the files. boom done

 Design a public-facing API for one tool/service/feature you have built (choose one you’ve actually implemented), such as:

 - an Unreal plugin feature